pmPartch/AboutGitAndGitHub/README.md

 ```
 git push
 ```
 NOTE: I've found using the status command very useful in keeping track of what is going on (and what I might have missed).
-So you might want to periodicly type this:
+So you might want to periodically type this:
 ```
 git status
 ```